gradgrind/W365toFET/docs/automatic_constraint_switching.md

 At the centre of the procedure is a subprocess which runs FET on the data with the currently enabled constraints.
 As the duration of this process cannot be known, there must be some way of stopping it before a result (success or failure) has been returned.
 It is also desirable to be able to run several processes simultaneously (hardware permitting).

+Because of the halting problem, it is perhaps helpful to estimate the chances of success.
+In cases where no progress is made for a long (how long?) time, it might be sensible to assume failure, especially if the state is far from completion.
+There could even be two stages of failure prediction: at the first stage, the failure branch is activated, at the second the instance is halted and the success branch terminated.

+Each subprocess should have a success path and a failure path.
+One of these paths can be started pre-emptively, perhaps after a certain delay, if processor units are available.
+When a trial is resolved, it should be able to cancel any of the trials on the now invalidated path.
+When cancelling a trial it is necessary to specify which of the paths is to be taken (or none!).

+### The first tests

+If there are enough (what is enough?) processor units available, it might be worth running a test with all constraints enabled as a fairly independent control instance – there might, after all, be no problem with the data.
+If this instance terminates successfully before the rest of the testing stages have finished, the latter would all be forcibly terminated, having been found to be unnecessary.
+Some diagnostic information may still be useful to identify constraints which are difficult to fulfil.

+The first test with suppressed constraints would retain only the blocked time slots for teachers and classes.
+Room placements would be suppressed.
+On the success path, after a minimal delay, a test including (fixed) room placements could be run next to check for basic problems in that area.
+If this fails, a report concerning the activity or activities at which it got stuck could be returned as diagnosis.
+After a success, the tests would continue without room placements until a later stage.

+If even the minimally constrained data fails, diagnostic testing could try class-by-class allocation.
+Removing time-slot blocks is probably not an option as these blocks are supposed to be non-negotiable.
+It is assumed to be up to the user to loosen these constraints, if appropriate, on the basis of the diagnostic reports.

+It might be possible to speed up the testing of individual constraints or constraint groups by temporarily disabling constraints which have been found to increase processing time significantly.
+It could be helpful to have simple "switches" for each constraint type and some constraint groups.

+### Further tests

+ - Add "days-between" constraints.
+On failure, a binary search for the problematic constraints can be performed (cancelling the success branch).

+ - Add all class-specific constraints.
+On failure, an attempt can be made to find which of these constraints causes problems and which class(es) have these problems.

+ - Add all teacher-specific constraint – similar to the class-specific constraints.

+ - Add remaining (hard) constraint types one after the other.
+If one fails, there may be a strategy for isolating the problematic individual constraints.
+Another possibility might be to change the order of these remaining tests, applying the problematic one before the others, in case the problem lies in an interdependency – this could, however, be difficult to diagnose.